amelielabs/amelie-docs/content/sql/types/vector.md

 ## VECTOR

-Vector is identical to an array but optimized for fast float operations.
+**`VECTOR`** type represents an array of floats and is optimized for fast float operations.

-Vector values must be integers or reals.
+Vector values must be integers or floats.
 Vectors can be compared, added together, subtracted, multiplied, or divided.
 ---

 ```SQL